Skip to content

 allow-insecure-unlock = true

-Save the changes in /var/lib/bor/config.toml.
+Finally, save the changes in /var/lib/bor/config.toml.

-Start the Validator node
+Start the validator node

-Start the Heimdall service:
+Start the Heimdall service using the following command:

 sudo service heimdalld start

-Check the Heimdall service logs:
+Check the Heimdall service logs by running the following command:

 journalctl -u heimdalld.service -f

-Check the sync status of Heimdall:
+Check the sync status of Heimdall by running the following command:

 curl localhost:26657/status

-In the output, the catching_up value is:
+In the output, the catching_up value signifies the following:

 • true — the Heimdall service is syncing.